Dollar eases as oil rebound soothes nerves

 By Saqib Iqbal Ahmed

-NEW YORK, April 22 (Reuters) - The dollar edged lower on Wednesday, erasing some of the previous day's gains, but safe-haven currencies remained largely well supported even as markets began to stabilize as oil prices recovered from another slump.
+NEW YORK, April 22 (Reuters) - The dollar edged higher on Wednesday, adding to the previous session's gains, as safe-haven currencies remained largely well supported even as markets began to stabilize and oil prices recovered from another slump.

-The U.S. Dollar Currency Index =USD, which measures the greenback’s strength against six other major currencies, was 0.13% lower at 100.33.
-The index hit a two-week high of 100.48 on Tuesday.
+The U.S. Dollar Currency Index =USD, which measures the greenback’s strength against six other major currencies, was 0.19% higher at 100.39.
+The index hit a two-week high of 100.50 earlier in the session.

-Brent crude oil LCOc1sank below $16 a barrel to its lowest since 1999 on Wednesday, before recovering slightly on the prospect of extra pledges to cut output in addition to a pact by major producers to limit supplies.
-O/R
+Brent crude oil LCOc1 rebounded from two days of losses and U.S. futures surged on Wednesday, bolstered by tentative talk of additional supply cuts from OPEC producers and U.S. inventory builds that were less dire than some expected.O/R

 U.S. crude oil futures turned negative on Monday for the first time in history, as a supply glut and lack of storage forced desperate traders to pay to get rid of oil.